-- 1) As soon as possible, present the bottom copy (4th) of the Returned Dog Form to the communications personnel, so that can keep a record of Returned Dogs at that checkpoint. - 2) Feeding times for Returned Dogs are at 08:00, 16:00 and 24:00 hours in the small checkpoints. - 3) Notations must be made on the Returned Dog Form for any dog that is not eating appropriately. - 4) All Returned Dogs must be visually inspected at least every two hours, or more frequently in inclement weather conditions, i.e., blowing snow and storms. - 5) All jackets/coats must be removed and labeled from dogs before air travel. - 6) Do not double box dogs for air travel. - 7) Pilots need to be informed verbally of the need to maintain temperatures at zero degrees F for flights carrying Returned Dogs.
+- 1) As soon as possible, present the bottom copy (4th) of the Returned Dog Form to the communications personnel, so that can keep a record of Returned Dogs at that checkpoint. - 2) When tracker units are available, place them on Returned Dogs soon after they are returned, then report the number on the tracker sleeve and the dog tag number/letter to Comms as quickly as possible. - 2) Feeding times for Returned Dogs are at 08:00, 16:00 and 24:00 hours in the small checkpoints. - 3) Notations must be made on the Returned Dog Form for any dog that is not eating appropriately. - 4) All Returned Dogs must be visually inspected at least every two hours, or more frequently in inclement weather conditions, i.e., blowing snow and storms. - 5) All jackets/coats must be removed and labeled from dogs before air travel. - 6) Do not double box dogs for air travel. - 7) Pilots need to be informed verbally of the need to maintain temperatures at zero degrees F for flights carrying Returned Dogs.